Internship (medicine): China

+Hong Kong

+In Hong Kong, anyone who is awarded a bachelor's degree in medicine from the University of Hong Kong or the Chinese University of Hong Kong, or holds a non-local medical degree and passes the licensing examination held by the Medical Council of Hong Kong, must practice as a houseman in a public hospital under the administration of the Hong Kong Hospital Authority for 12 months, during which a department rotates every three months, which must include internal medicine and surgery.
+After passing the intern assessment, they can be officially registered as medical practitioners.
+The salary of interns is half of the starting salary of officially registered doctors working in public hospitals, which is now about HK$36,000 per month.

 Chile

-After high school, a medical education in Chile takes seven years—five years as a medical student and two years as an intern, earning the degree of Médico Cirujano (equivalent to general practitioner in the USA).
+After high school, a medical education in Chile takes seven years—five years as a medical student and two years as an intern, earning the degree of Médico Cirujano (equivalent to general practitioner in the US).
 Internships minimally include the four basic specialties (internal medicine, general surgery, gynecology and obstetrics, and pediatrics).
 After completing the internship, the new physician may work in primary care, hospitals, or apply to residencies for a specialty.

 DR Congo

 DR Congo has a two-year internship program for public health schools.
 Many hospitals employ Doctors prior to their full registration with the medical council (CNOM).

 Ecuador

 After finishing high school, students may apply to medical school.
 Medical school generally consist of six years of medical school.
 The final year is an internship, in which students rotate through surgical and clinical specialties.
-Completing the program earns the student the title of Médico Cirujano (equivalent to general practitioner in the USA).
+Completing the program earns the student the title of Médico Cirujano (equivalent to general practitioner in the US).
 Additionally, a doctor must complete one year of community medicine to obtain a medical register and license from the Public Health Ministry (MSP).
 After this, the MD may enter a residency or apply to a specialty.